MontclairRobotics/FRC-Programming-Guide/src/Object-Oriented-Programming/course/Classes.md

 - `protected`
   - a protected method or field is accessible *only* within the package of the class where it is defined, or within any child class of the class where it is defined.

   >Don't worry if you don't know what a child class or package is, it hasn't been explained.
-You won't really use default or protected in robotics.
+You won't really use default or protected in Robotics.